 The Bachelor of Science in Nursing and Bachelor of Science in Allied Health Administration programs provide associate degree holders in health professions an opportunity to enhance their opportunities beyond the bedside and clinical practice area to the management and leadership arena or graduate education.
 Students can maintain full time employment while pursuing either of these degrees in the evenings as a part-time or full-time student.
-Graduates with a bachelor's degree in nursing can pursue a master's degree in nursing through the collaborative graduate program with Marshall University here at Fairmont State.

 The nursing programs enhance learning through clinical experiences in the authentic arena (hospitals, clinics, community settings), in our state-of-the-art simulation labs and our skills labs.
 The faculty, physical facilities, equipment, clinical settings and technology offer students an excellent opportunity to develop their professional skills.